Ajax-thebug/GPT3-frontend/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app